yingko123/R_Statistics/README.md

 # Statistic Analysis with R

-## Linear Regression to Predit MPG
+## Linear Regression to Predict MPG
 Using linear regression, we analyized how various metrics may affect the MPG of MechaCars.
 From below summary table, we can conclude the following:

 * Of the five metrics we analyized, Vehicle Lenght and Ground Clearance show statistically significant correlation to MPG with their P values below 0.05.
 On the other hand, Spoiler Angle and AWD do not show clear correlation to MPG.
 Vehicle Weight may have relationship with a P value slightly above 0.05.
 More sampling could give us better understanding on this factor.